Recoskie/JDasm/docs/Machine.md

 <br />

 Nothing is stopping anyone from looking at any part of the IOS system.
-Thus decoding any part to what it does.
+You can decode any part to what it does in IOS.
 Suppose you wish to spend the time to disassemble ARM core codes from the ARM code map or use an ARM disassembler.

 <br />